We’re committed to promoting equality in all our activities and aim to provide an environment free from discrimination and unfair treatment.

 Disability Infrastructure Working Group (DIWG)

-The DIWG acts as the principle forum for consultation on access opportunities within the campus estates strategy and major developments within the University
+The DIWG acts as the principal forum for consultation on access opportunities within the campus estates strategy and major developments within the University.

 For more information, including how to join the group, please contact Estates and Buildings.

 This website has been designed to be as accessible as possible and we welcome feedback on suggestions for improvements.
 If you have any problems, please mail firstname.lastname@example.org